-- (1) For the purposes of Item 2, if it has been less than 10 years since securities of the mutual fund were first available to the public, the mutual fund must select a reference index that reasonably approximates the "return on investment" of the mutual fund. - (2) When using a reference index, a mutual fund must: - (a) monitor the reasonableness of the reference index on an annual basis or more frequently if necessary, - (b) disclose in the mutual fund's prospectus in Part B, Item 9.1 of Form 81-101F1 or Part B, Item 12.2 of Form 41-101F2, as applicable: - (i) a brief description of the reference index, and - (ii) if the reference index has changed since the last disclosure under this section, details of when and why the change was made.
+- (1) For the purposes of Item 4(2), the mutual fund must select a reference index that reasonably approximates, or for a newly established mutual fund, is expected to reasonably approximate, the standard deviation of the mutual fund. - (2) When using a reference index, a mutual fund must - (a) monitor the reasonableness of the reference index on an annual basis or more frequently if necessary, - (b) disclose in the mutual fund's prospectus in Part B, Item 9.1 of Form 81-101F1 or Part B, Item 12.2 of Form 41-101F2, as applicable - (i) a brief description of the reference index, and - (ii) if the reference index has changed since the last disclosure under this section, details of when and why the change was made.